 The best way to reduce your home’s centipede population is to prevent the pests from entering in the first place.
 Consider consulting one of the best pest control companies, such as Orkin or Terminix, on how to make your home unattractive to centipedes.
 Here’s how to create an inhospitable home:

 - Outdoors: Centipedes like to hide and breed within leaf litter, grass clippings, and other damp yard materials.
 Clear away this outdoor debris and keep it a fair distance from your house.
 If you store compost or firewood, move it at least 30 feet away from your home’s perimeter.

-- Inside: Use an expanding foam spray to seal up any gaps, cracks, and crevices around your windows, doors, siding, pipes, and wiring.
+- Indoors: Use an expanding foam spray to seal up any gaps, cracks, and crevices around your windows, doors, siding, pipes, and wiring.
 Doing this will keep out not only centipedes, but rodents as well.
 Centipedes love damp areas like bathrooms, basements, closets, and even attics; in fact, they’ll dry out and die without moisture.
 Invest in a dehumidifier, and install exhaust fans in your bathrooms or attic if you haven’t already done so.

 Finally, if you can figure out which bugs the centipedes are feeding on and eradicate them, centipedes will move on to locations where the food supply is more dependable—perhaps your neighbor’s house!
 And then you can clue others into the combination of prevention and control that saved you from those frightening confrontations with the “hundred-legged worm.”